Casey Chaos: 1982–1990: Disorderly Conduct

-1990–present: Amen
+1990–2024: Amen

-In 1990, Chaos and Decter moved to Los Angeles, changed their band name to 'Amen'.
+In 1990, Chaos and Decter moved to Los Angeles, changed their band name to Amen.
 Chaos met Rikk Agnew, who invited him to sit in as bassist on a concert by his band Christian Death.
 He then asked Chaos to sing on his new solo album, and play bass on Christian Death's new album, Iconologia, for which Chaos also wrote or co-wrote three songs.

 Chaos then wrote and recorded the album Slave, for which he played all of the instruments.
-He released it under the Amen name in 1994 and began to put together a new lineup: Paul Fig and Sonny Mayo on guitar, John Fahnestock (aka John Tumor) on bass and Shannon Larkin on drums.
+He released it under the Amen name in 1994 and began to put together a new lineup: Paul Fig and Sonny Mayo on guitar, John Fahnestock (aka John Tumor) on bass, and Shannon Larkin on drums.

-The band was eventually signed to Roadrunner Records which, in 1999, released a split EP with Misfits, the five-track EP Coma America and their debut album, Amen.
-To support the album, Amen went on a tour of North America with Slipknot, Machine Head and Coal Chamber, among others.
-Amen parted ways with Roadrunner records and they were quickly picked up by This Is An I Am Recording!, the Virgin Records sub-label of producer Ross Robinson and went into the studio to record the album 'We Have Come For Your Parents'.
-In 2001, this album was released and was met with critical acclaim.
-After the release of 'We Have Come For Your Parents' Roadrunner re-released Amen due to the popularity of the band and press that they were getting.
+The band was eventually signed to Roadrunner Records, who in 1999 released a split EP with Misfits, the five-track EP Coma America, and the band's debut album, Amen.
+To support the album, Amen went on a tour of North America with Slipknot, Machine Head, and Coal Chamber, among others.
+Amen parted ways with Roadrunner and they were quickly picked up by This Is An I Am Recording!, the Virgin Records sub-label of producer Ross Robinson, and went into the studio to record the album We Have Come for Your Parents.
+In 2001, this album was released and received positive reviews.
+After the release of We Have Come for Your Parents, Roadrunner re-released Amen due to the popularity of the band and press that they were getting.

 In March 2002, Chaos announced that Amen had been dropped from Virgin after internal restructuring of their recording division.
 Amen had just recorded 20+ tracks for their new album and Virgin refused to release them.
 Amen went onto tour whilst they searched for a label to release new material under.

-In 2004, Daron Malakian of System of a Down had founded his own label, through Columbia Records, called EatUrMusic Records.
+In 2004, Daron Malakian of System of a Down had founded his own label through Columbia Records called EatUrMusic Records.
 Malakian and Chaos had met at the 2002 Big Day Out festival in Australia and had become friends.
 Chaos put together a new lineup, recruiting bassist Scott Sorry, drummer Luke Johnson, and guitarists Matt Montgomery (aka Piggy D.) and Rich Jones.
 Amen was the first band Malakian signed and the label released Amen's Death Before Musick in 2004, along with a video for the single "California's Bleeding".
 The band then embarked on a world tour in promotion of this release.